 -

 Focus on Conceptual Understanding: Modern math education emphasizes conceptual understanding over rote memorization.
 This means focusing on why fractions are simplified, rather than just how to simplify them.
-The goal is to develop a deeper understanding of the underlying mathematical principles.
+The goal is to develop a deeper understanding of the underlying mathematical principles And that's really what it comes down to..

 -